jkrauth/labdevices/README.md

 ### Ethernet devices

-If an ethernet device is not recognized, check its settings.
+If an Ethernet device is not recognized, check its settings.
 Usually a fixed IP address can be given, which should be part of the local subnet.

 ## Contact